Subhadra-Mishra-iub/ghc-rsvp-tracker/DEPLOY_NOW.md

 ```

 **What this does:**
-1. Builds your app for production
+1. Builds your website for production
 2. Creates a `gh-pages` branch
 3. Pushes the built files to GitHub